h4rvey-g/Notes-blog/docs/USMLE/Immunology/Systemic lupus erythematosus.md

 		- <span style="background:rgba(240, 200, 0, 0.2)">Autoantibodies against Smith antigens (nonhistone nuclear proteins)</span>
 		- Positive in < 30% of patients, but highly specific for SLE
 - Antiphospholipid antibodies: Screen all patients for [[../MSK/Antiphospholipid syndrome|antiphospholipid syndrome]].
+- Laboratory markers of disease activity and/or organ damage in SLE
+	- Complement levels: <span style="background:rgba(240, 200, 0, 0.2)">↓ C3 and/or ↓ C4 in patients with active disease, factor B levels remain normal </span>![[../../assets/img/Pasted image 20240224215441.png|Pasted image 20240224215441.png]]
+		- Antigen-antibody complexes trigger classic pathway, which decreases C3 and C4.
+But factor B in alternative pathway is intact.

 ## Skin biopsy
 - Lupus band test (LBT): a direct [[../Renal/Immunofluorescence|immunofluorescence]] staining technique used to detect immunoglobulin and complement component deposits along the dermoepidermal junction in affected and unaffected skin in patients with SLE![[../../assets/img/Pasted image 20231029092317.png|Pasted image 20231029092317.png]]